MystifiedMedal/minecraft-automated-agent/README.md

 It is not meant to be deployed in environments where automation violates fair play or community rules.

 The goal is to study autonomous behavior in interactive systems, not to gain unfair advantages.

+## Usage Notice

+This repository is provided as-is for educational and experimental purposes.
+Using automation or modified clients on public servers may violate server rules.

+You are responsible for how and where this code is used.
+The author does not encourage or endorse misuse in competitive or rule-restricted environments.

 ## Future Improvements